trungk18/trungk18.github.io/_posts/2019-03-26-skiing-in-singapore.md

 There are 2 text files, named corresponding as.

-1. [test.txt](https://raw.githubusercontent.com/trungk18/algorithm-training/master/001.%20Skiing%20in%20Singapore/test.txt) - the 4x4 matrix as you see below
+1. [test.txt](https://raw.githubusercontent.com/trungk18/algorithm-training/master/001.%20Skiing%20in%20Singapore/test.txt) - the 4x4 matrix as you see on the below problem

 2. [map.txt](https://raw.githubusercontent.com/trungk18/algorithm-training/master/001.%20Skiing%20in%20Singapore/map.txt) - the 1000x1000 matrix

 Just change the name on **app.ts** and you will get the result.
 I will add the unit test later.

----
+## Problem

 [Problem link](http://geeks.redmart.com/2015/01/07/skiing-in-singapore-a-coding-diversion/)